hep-gc/docker/external_cloud/csv1/single_container/README.md

 6. If you want to set up the container to run jobs locally, the following steps are needed:

-    ** NOTE: The steps in this section are NOT needed if you want to run jobs on an external cloud.
+    ** NOTE 1: The steps in this section are NOT needed if you want to run jobs on an external cloud.
 If that is the case, skip to step 7.

+    ** NOTE 2: There is some minimum system RAM required to start VMs.
+Testing done so far has shown that 3.7GB is insufficient to start VMs, but 5GB is sufficient.

     * If needed, enable the container-cloud cloud and disable the other two: